2024 Summer Exams

 The contingency day is in the event of national or significant local disruption to exams in the United Kingdom, being part of the awarding bodies’ standard contingency planning for exams.

-For the June 2023 exams, the awarding bodies have therefore introduced two additional half-day contingency sessions.
-These are on Thursday 8 June 2023 and Thursday 15 June 2023.
-The standard contingency day remains at the end of the timetable being scheduled on Wednesday 28 June 2023.
+For the June 2024 exams, the standard contingency day remains at the end of the timetable being scheduled on Wednesday 26 June 2024.

 Mrs C Bell